SAP SE – Project Insights & Research Results

-As a first step in the project, based on the Human Centered Approach to Innovation the SAP team conducted a thorough evaluation of operating room procedures and tasks to understand what the hospital team needed and desired.
+As a first step in the project, based on SAP’s Human-Centered Approach to Innovation the SAP team conducted a thorough evaluation of operating room procedures and tasks to understand what the hospital team needed and desired.
 Some challenges were identified during user research such as the fact that doctors must memorize and conceptualize all relevant data in their heads before standing at the operating table and performing the surgery.

 Ultimately, we wanted to research how OP 4.1 could provide relevant information at the right point in time, and in an easily consumable manner to better support the OR teams.– Michaela Epp, SAP project manager

 The research results were summarized in an as-is-process view with the patient’s journey: from making a surgery appointment to leaving the hospital, with a focus on the OR processes.
 With the help of SAP Scenes, a method of SAP’s innovation toolkit, the team created a storyboard to describe the to-be process for all project partners.
 This board was then used to validate the process and the integration needs with hospital staff including IT and project partners.
 As a next step, user stories were created for the IBSO development team to transfer the lessons learned from research.
 The dashboard prototype and the design for the so-called Starter Apps by the partners were initially conceptualized with hand-drawn mock-ups and validated with the physicians jointly by AppHaus and IBSO designers.

 Mapping and Visualizing Complex Data Based on SAP Fiori 3